A topic from the subject of Biochemistry in Chemistry.

 Applications

-The chemistry of amino acids has a wide range of applications in various fields, including:
+The chemistry of amino acids has broad applications across various fields:

-• Medicine: Amino acids are used in the treatment of a variety of diseases, including sickle cell anemia and phenylketonuria.
+• Medicine: Used in treating various diseases, including sickle cell anemia and phenylketonuria (PKU).

 Conclusion